 A minimum of 3 years is required for you to complete the BPT program from the initial entry point, irrespective of prior non-accredited training.
 At entry into the program the first year of accredited training will commence at BPT Year 1, regardless of your postgraduate year (PGY) or year of employment.
 Entry into BPT may be from PGY2 or later if selection criteria are met.

-You must apply for and gain employment as a Resident Medical Officer or Service Medical Registrar through the annual intake campaign managed centrally by the WA Department of Health.
+You must apply for and gain employment as an RMO or SMR through the annual intake campaign managed centrally by the WA Department of Health.

-Once you've secured employment at one of the 3 WA BPT networks, you can apply to join the training program within your employer’s BPT Network.
+Once you've secured employment at one of the 3 WA BPT networks or eligible WACHS sites, you can apply to join the training program.

-Applications for BPT in AIM will be advertised on, and submitted online.
-You’re expected to read the BPT advertisement before applying as it will have information about applying to enter or continue BPT with a WA BPT Network.
+Applications for BPT will be advertised on and submitted online.
+You’re expected to read the BPT advertisement before applying as it will have information about applying to enter or continue BPT.
 You can only submit one BPT application and it must be submitted via MedJobsWA.

-Selection into the BPT operates via the 3 Networks.
-There is one application process for all 3 Networks, but each maintain autonomy in determining their capacity to train and manage their selection and appointment process.
+Selection into BPT operates via the 3 Networks.
+Each Network maintains autonomy in determining their capacity to train and manage their selection and appointment process.

 Application scoring

-Written applications are assessed against the BPT selection criteria by the BPT Network Selection Panel.
-The assessment considers the written application against both the essential and desirable selection criteria (see below).
-This includes the documents submitted and the MedJobsWA application form.
+Written applications are assessed against the BPT selection criteria by the Selection Panel.
+The assessment considers the written application against both the essential and desirable selection criteria.
+The selection criteria can be accessed via the advertisement attachments once the advertisement is live.

-There are a total of 50 marks scored by the BPT Network Selection Panel during the written application assessment.
-The total number of marks is balanced across the selection criteria and evidence (i.e. application documents).
+There are a total of 50 marks scored by the Selection Panel during the written application assessment.
+The total number of marks is balanced across the selection criteria and evidence (i.e., application documents).

 Selection and assessment